Fairlee, Isle of Wight

-Fairlee is a suburb of Newport, on the Isle of Wight, on the east side of the River Medina.
+Fairlee is a suburb of Newport, on the Isle of Wight in South East England, on the east side of the River Medina.
 Fairlee Road runs through the area.
 During a week in June each year the main road northbound is completely closed to vehicles during the Isle of Wight Festival.
+Located on the Island is the Fairlee Creek Natural reserve, which is a haven for wildlife and popular with tourism on the island.
 Fairlee Service Station, Seaclose Stores and the Mountbatten Centre, with Medina High School are located in the area.